Riverfront Buyer’s Guide

 While a conservation easement is a form of a deed restriction, any landowner may restrict the future use of their property in any legal way they would like.
 As it pertains to riverfront properties in Michigan, there are a large number of properties on the rivers in the North Central portion of the state that have deed restrictions put in place by Consumers Power before they sold their holdings or transferred them to the state.
 Again, just be sure to review any deed restrictions that may be listed in the Title Insurance Policy provided by the seller prior to closing.

-Hopefully this information did not spell out too many roadblocks on the way to purchasing your dream getaway.
-The process should, and usually is, a time of great excitement and fun.
+This list may seem like an overwhelming number of things to consider!
+However, the process should be, and usually is, a time of great excitement and fun.
 We consider ourselves very lucky to call a day of looking at beautiful property along some of the country’s finest streams, “work”.
-We hope that you will call with any additional questions you may have in regards to any river property you are looking to purchase.
+We hope that you will call with any additional questions you may have with regard to a river property you are looking to purchase.
 Good luck in the search and enjoy yourself along the way!